 Hi, I'm Aleks and I am a programmer, hacker, and problem solver.
 I love to design and build many different things, software or not.
-Most of my software development experience is with Java, but you will find me developing and messing around with all sorts of technologies.
+Most of my software development experience is with Java and Go, but you will find me developing and messing around with all sorts of technologies.
 I am also always up for a challenge and love to solve problems.
 When I'm not at my computer you can find me playing volleyball or video games.

-Using a Leap Motion, a Raspberry Pi, and servos, control a peripheral's state and direction through hand gestures.
+Using a Leap Motion, a Raspberry Pi, and servos, control a peripherals state and direction through hand gestures.
 For our peripheral we were using a laser pointer mounted to servos on a crude frame made from a soda can, paper clips, and a breadboard.
 We also planned to mount it on wheels but didn't have a wifi dongle to make it wireless.
 Python and Java.
 Devpost link

 Android application for fitness gamification to encourage people to exercise more.
 Uses phone accelerometer to count steps and gamify the steps as currency.
 Use steps to buy powerups and multipliers to gain more steps faster.

 Organized a four hundred person, twenty four hour hackathon at CSULB.
 Planned and advised as Vice Director for 2 years.
 Also designed, setup, and managed the power and networking infrastructure.
 More info at BeachHacks.com.

 I currently play volleyball most days after work and almost every weekend.
 Volleyball consumes most of my free time and I have a lot of fun playing in addition to getting good exercise.
 I am pretty competitve and enjoy playing at a high level.